Closely spaced co-rotating helical vortices: Long-wave instability: Stability of one vortex pair without central hub vortex

-Each mode seems to display a dominant wavenumber $k_0$ with additional peaks (in descending order of magnitude) at wavenumbers $k_n \approx k_0 \pm n \beta$ for integer values of $n$ (see Fourier spectra in figures \ref{newfig:6}a-c and table \ref{newtab:2}).
-This pattern is also observed in the spectra of $\check{z}_{m}$ and $\check{r}_{m}$.
+Each mode displays a dominant wavenumber $k_0$ with additional peaks (typically in descending order of magnitude) at wavenumbers $k_n \approx k_0 \pm n \beta$ for integer values of $n$ (see Fourier spectra in figures \ref{newfig:7}a-c and table \ref{newtab:2}).
+This pattern is also observed in the spectra of the axial and radial components, $\check{z}_{m}$ and $\check{r}_{m}$.
 From these observations, we infer that perturbations propagate along the structure as

 where $\hat{s}_{mn}$ and $\hat{\varphi}_{mn}$ are the amplitudes and phase differences measured with respect to $k_0$.
-If we consider the leading terms in \eqref{eq:2.2}, for symmetric modes $s_+^\prime$ roughly corresponds to a travelling wave, whereas $s_-^\prime$ approximates a wave that is modulated in amplitude by a sine function of period $\zeta_B$, i.e., the periodicity of the base flow (figures \ref{newfig:6}a-b).
-Anti-symmetric modes display the opposite behaviour: $s_-^\prime$ approximates a travelling wave, whereas $s_+^\prime$ is modulated in amplitude by a function of period $\zeta_B$.
-In both cases, the contributions from higher order terms also correspond to waves modulated in amplitude by multiples of $\zeta_B$.
+Consider the leading terms in \eqref{eq:2.2}.
+For symmetric modes $s_+^\prime$ roughly corresponds to a travelling wave, whereas $s_-^\prime$ approximates a wave that is modulated in amplitude by a cosine function of period $\zeta_B$, i.e., the periodicity of the base flow (figures \ref{newfig:7}a-b).
+Anti-symmetric modes display the opposite behaviour: $s_-^\prime$ approximates a travelling wave, whereas $s_+^\prime$ is modulated in amplitude by a function of period $\zeta_B$ (figure \ref{newfig:7}c).
+In both cases, the contributions from higher order terms also correspond to waves modulated in amplitude by multiples of $\zeta_B$ in decreasing order of magnitude.

-Figure \ref{newfig:7}a presents the deformation due to the symmetric mode $S_1$ by plotting the perturbed geometry $\boldsymbol{X}_j^B + \boldsymbol{X}_j'$.
-A developed plan view illustrates $p=1$ localized pairing events every $q=2$ neighbouring turns of the large-scale pattern (seen as dashed lines in figures \ref{newfig:7}a-b).
-An additional example corresponding to mode $S_2$ is shown in figures \ref{newfig:7}c-d, where $p=3$ localized pairing events are observed every $q=2$ neighbouring turns.
-This behaviour was expected since displacements of the pair are predominantly aligned, the large-scale pattern behaves much like a uniform helix where perturbations with wavenumber $k_0=p/q$ repeat after $p$ cycles and display local pairing events at $q$ azimuthal locations (\cite{widnall1972stability, quaranta2015long}).
+Figure \ref{newfig:8}a presents the deformation due to the symmetric mode $S_1$ by plotting the perturbed geometry $\boldsymbol{X}_j=\boldsymbol{X}_j^B + \boldsymbol{X}_j'$ for some arbitrary amplitude.
+A developed plan view illustrates $p=1$ localized pairing events for every $q=2$ neighbouring turns of the large-scale pattern (seen as dashed lines in figures \ref{newfig:8}a-b).
+An additional example corresponding to mode $S_2$ is shown in figures \ref{newfig:8}c-d, where $p=3$ localized pairing events are observed every $q=2$ neighbouring turns.
+This behaviour was expected since the predominantly aligned displacements result in a block displacement of the vortex pair.
+As a result, the large-scale pattern behaves like a uniform helix where perturbations with wavenumber $k_0=p/q$ repeat after $p$ cycles and display local pairing events at $q$ azimuthal locations (\cite{widnall1972stability}).